Frequently Asked Questions

 What's the best glue to use with InstaMorph?

-InstaMorph itself is sort of like hot melt glue when warm, so it will stick to some things on its own.
+InstaMorph itself is sort of like hot melt glue when warm, so it will stick to some things on its own (mostly other plastics like ABS, acrylic, polycarbonate, polyester, PVC, and vinyl plastics).
 When you want to attach cooled InstaMorph to something or need a little extra strength, we recommend using either epoxy or super glue (Cyanoacrylate), as they both work well with plastics.

 If I leave InstaMorph in the sun, will it melt?